organicmaps/organicmaps/docs/CONTRIBUTING.md

 When using Organic Maps app on a device, use the built-in "Report a bug" option: on Android it creates a new e-mail with a log file attached.
-Your issue will be processed much faster if you send it to <bugs@organicmaps.app>.
+Your issue will be processed much faster if you send it to <bugs@comaps.app>.
 Enabling logs in Organic Maps settings on Android before sending the bug report also helps us a lot with debugging.

-If your idea is very broad or raw then instead of a specific feature request consider [starting a discussion thread](https://github.com/organicmaps/organicmaps/discussions/categories/ideas).

 ### Translations